artefactual/archivematica-docs/getting-started/overview/external-tools.rst

 ==============

-Archivematica is built upon open-source frameworks and services (e.g. Django, Gearman below), as well as integrating a suite(s) of free and open-source tools that allows users to process digital objects from ingest to access based on the ISO-OAIS functional model.
-In addition to the core software which is released under `GNU Affero General Public License (AGPL)`_, the following tools are bundled with Archivematica.
+Archivematica is built upon open-source frameworks and services (e.g. Django, Gearman) and also integrates free and open-source tools that support users to process digital objects from ingest to access based on the ISO-OAIS functional model.
+In addition to the core software, which is released under `GNU Affero General Public License (AGPL)`_, the following tools are bundled with Archivematica.

 `BagIt`_
 ^^^^^^^^